Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

-**Note:** If you want to make a change to these instructions, it is recommended you come to #obs-dev on Quakenet if you have question first.
+**Note:** If you want to make a change to these instructions, it is recommended you come to #obs-dev on Quakenet if you have questions first.

 ***